rmuif/web/CONTRIBUTING.md

 ### Code style

 We use [Prettier]() when developing RMUIF.
-Users of the template can choose whatever coding style they want.
 It is important that the code you commit follows Prettier, we have setup hooks for styling your code when you create a commit, you should be fine already but if the code is not properly formatted, we will not accept it into RMUIF.

 ### Peer-reviewed design